Supplementary Cementitious Materials

 The advantages of blended cement over Ordinary Portland Cement (OPC) are:

-- Higher cement to clinker ratio.
+- Higher cement-to-clinker ratio.

 - Lower production costs.